 - Tutoring Services (if the tutor meets state requirements)

-On the flip side, certain expenses are explicitly non-reimbursable.
-For instance, after-school care, fundraising fees, or optional extracurricular activities not recognized by the FLDOE are off-limits.
+On the flip side, certain expenses are not allowed.
+For instance, after-school care, fundraising fees, or optional activities not recognized by the FLDOE are off-limits.

 2. Documentation & Record-Keeping